maid-er/br-grasp-for-multi-objective-diversity-problem/README.md

 A trial solution is generated using a greedy randomized approach during the **construction phase**.
 Elements are selected based on a greedy function, with the selection process randomized using a geometric distribution to give higher probabilities to the most promising candidated.
 This distribution is controlled by a parameter named beta, which ranges between 0 and 1.
 When the parameter value is closer to 0, the selection process becomes more uniformly randomized.
 This stage is coded in ```src/constructives/biased_randomized.py```.

 The constructed solution is locally enhanced in the **improvement phase**, typically using a local search method.
 The scripts related to the local search phase are in ```src/local_search```.
 In this project the Variable Neighborhood Descent (VND) strategy is used for this stage (```variable_neighborhood_descent.py```), which is based in exploring various neighborhoods in a predetermined, deterministic manner by combining different descent heuristics.
-The project allows the user to select two approaches for the move operator: in the *First Improvement* approach in ```first_improve.py``` the first movement that results in an improvement is performed, while the *Best Improvement* approach in ```best_improve.py``` involves exploring the entire neighborhood and returning the best solution.
+The project allows the user to select two approaches for the move operator: in the *First Improvement* approach in ```first_improve.py``` the first movement that results in an improvement is performed, while the *Fast Improvement* approach in ```fast_improve.py``` involves exchanging the worst selected node with the best unselected node.

 The scripts in ```src/structure``` are helpers to handle the instance and solution data.
 This directory also contains a script with functions to check if a solution is non-dominated.